 You can recover a backup of a scheduled backup or one-time backup using the Recover Wizard.

-Choosing Volumes to Backup
+Choosing Volumes To Backup

 To create a backup, you need to specify the volumes that you want to include.
 The volumes you select impact what you can recover.
-You have the following options.
+You have the following volume and recovery options.